 - Wear compression stockings as recommended by your doctor.

 - Avoid activities that may cause a serious injury.

 DVT Treatment Procedures

 Catheter-directed thrombolytic therapy is a nonsurgical treatment for DVT that dissolves blood clots.
 It is performed in a catheterization laboratory by a specially-trained physician and a team of nurses and technicians.
 The doctor and his team will use clot-dissolving medications referred to as thrombolytics.

 The clot usually dissolves in a matter of hours to a few days.
 The physician often uses a venogram or duplex ultrasound to evaluate the progress of the medication.
-At times, the narrowed area of the vein will need to be treated with angioplasty to prevent further clots from forming.
+At times, the narrowed area of the vein will need to be treated with angioplasty and/or a stent to prevent further clots from forming.

 Angioplasty is a nonsurgical treatment for DVT that is used to widen the vein after the blood clot has been dissolved.
 During angioplasty, a small balloon at the tip of the catheter is inflated to stretch the vein open and increase blood flow.
 A stent may be necessary at times and is placed during the angioplasty procedure to keep the vein open.